 In cases where the complaint was submitted to the State Monitor Advocate (SMA) determines that he/she must take immediate action; and

 In cases where informal resolution at the local level would be detrimental to the complainant(s).
-In such cases where informal resolution at the state or local level would be detrimental to the complainant(s), the Complaint Specialist or SMA (depending on where the complaint was filed) must immediately refer the complaint to the appropriate enforcement agency.
+In such cases where informal resolution at the State or local level would be detrimental to the complainant(s), the Complaint Specialist or SMA (depending on where the complaint was filed) must immediately refer the complaint to the appropriate enforcement agency.

 If the issue is not resolved within 5 business days, the Complaint Specialist must refer the complaint to the appropriate enforcement agency or another public agency for further assistance.